-The following is a guest blog post by Justina Moloney, an archivist at the Veterans History Project (VHP).
+This is a guest blog post by Michael Chamberlain, whose family recently donated his father’s large WWII photograph collection to the Veterans History Project (VHP).

 As the executor for my father’s estate, I know how difficult it can be for families to consider handing over what is sometimes the only tangible legacy of a family member’s wartime service…

 Military service is part of our family’s story.